 You may choose to use the calendar to plan your activities each month and develop themes around each of the days or a combination of days.
-The last week of January includes National LEGO Day, National Puzzle Day, and Inspire Your Heart with Art Day.
-Plan a Craft Week for your program, where kids can design and color their own puzzles, build their creativity with LEGO, and other fun artistic craft ideas.
+The last two weeks of January includes National LEGO Day, National Puzzle Day, and Inspire Your Heart with Art Day.
+Plan a Craft Week for your program, where kids can design and color their own puzzles, build their creativity with LEGOand other building blocks, and other fun artistic craft ideas.

 If you are just looking for some filler ideas or last minute ideas, refer to the calendar on any particular day and come up with a quick lesson or activity related to the daily holiday or observance.
 Some of these can even be used for brain breaks.

 Activity Idea Suggestions

 On pages 2 & 3, you will find an activity suggestion for each holiday and observance under the Activity Ideas section.